1. clinical/medical social workers

 2. clinical case manager

 Clinical case managers serve as important intermediaries between patients and the healthcare system at large.
 Steadfast advocates, they work closely with patients to help them navigate the healthcare and insurance systems and secure effective, affordable care.
 In addition to in-depth knowledge of medical bureaucracies, clinical case managers must be highly empathetic and able to work calmly and comfortably with patients undergoing treatment.
-An important human point of contact in the healthcare-delivery process, they serve a much-needed role that has firmly secured its status among our list of best jobs.
+An important human point of contact in the healthcare delivery process, they serve a much-needed role that has firmly secured its status among our list of in-demand jobs.
+RN case management salaries can range from $58k to upwards of $90k.

 degrees and certifications: